sinyuan1022/NetDefender/README.md

 ### 3. Single Server Deployment (Optional)

-> **Note**: This deployment mode is **currently not enabled** by default.
-Use this option only if you want to combine both Ryu and Snort on a single server.
+> **Note**: Use this option only if you want to combine both Ryu and Snort on a single server.

 ```bash
 # Switch to root user